 Upon your death, the outstanding loan balance plus interest is given to the line of credit lender from your death benefit.
 The remaining proceeds go to your beneficiaries.
 So, utilizing your cash value as collateral potentially lowers the death benefit.

 In a pinch, you can choose to surrender the entirety of part of your policy.
-If you choose to surrender the policy, you’ll no longer be insured afterward.
+If you choose to surrender the cash value of the whole policy, you’ll no longer be insured afterward.
 But if you surrender part of it, the value of your policy reduces but you continue having cover.

 If you’re unsure about how withdrawing from your cash value may affect your specific death benefit and situation, talk to Sim Gakhar.
 We can also advise you to make a whole life policy part of a larger financial plan to enhance your wealth further.